jmorse/numbness/README.md

 factors such as there being four teams per match, and always a multiple of four number of teams, are built in at a more fundemental level.
 Hang around and these things will be slowly massaged out.

+## Usage ##

+There are two sets of options that schedule.py will take, covering the constraints placed on the schedule being searched for, and the syntax it's printed in.
+By default, a schedule for 13 rounds of 4 teams per match, with 32 teams will be printed in the QFBV format.
+The options are:

+ * --rounds N, where N is the number of rounds to schedule
+ * --teams N, where N is the number of teams taking part
+ * --slots N, where N is the number of teams that can take part in a particular match
+ * --closeness X, where X is the minimum number of matches between each teams appearance in the next match

+While for syntax:

+ * --z3 will produce a formula using Z3 enumerations for identifying teams
+ * --qfbv will produce a formula using only bitvector variables
+ * --qfaufbv will produce a formula using an uninterpreted function

+## Parsing the output ##

+At the end of each solver script there are a series of 'get-value' commands, that cause the solver to print out the contents of the schedule it's generated.
+To convert this to the format the rest of the SR tools expect (pipe separated team names/numbers), the 'readresult.py' script exists.
+Invoke it with the same options as schedule.py, then pipe the output of the SMT solver into it.
+It'll then print the schedule in the corresponding SR format.